-The MTHFR gene and common polymorphisms are the subject of some controversy.
-Genotyping giant 23andme has been publicly critical of the claim that MTHFR directly impacts health outcomes in a major way, and has taken the position that the issue has been, for the most part overblown.
+The genotyping giant, 23andme has also been publicly critical of the claim that the MTHFR variants directly impact health outcomes in a major way, and has taken the position that the issue has been, for the most part, overblown.

-MTHFR is a gene (5-methyltetrahydrofolate) which breaks-down folic acid into folate via an enzyme called methylenetetrahydrofolate reductase, which plays a crucial role in processing amino acids, the building blocks of proteins.
-11
+MTHFR is a gene (5-methyltetrahydrofolate) that breaks-down folic acid into folate via an enzyme called methylenetetrahydrofolate reductase, which plays a crucial role in processing amino acids, the building blocks of proteins.

-The MTHFR gene is located on chromosome 1 and we inherit two copies of the gene one from each parent.
+The MTHFR gene is located on chromosome 1 and we inherit two copies of the gene: one from each parent.
 When there is some variation in DNA sequencing, the result is a “mutation” often referred to by scientists as single nucleotide polymorphisms (“SNPs”).
-The SNPs in the MTHFR gene decrease enzyme activity and this in turn affects a number of biochemical processes.10
+The SNPs in the MTHFR gene decrease enzyme activity, i.e. function, which in turn affects several biochemical processes.

-The C677T allele is the most studied variant and about 50% of the population may have 1 copy – which makes them heterozygous while up to 25% may have inherited two copies which makes them homozygous.
-10 11
+The C677T allele is the most studied variant and about 50% of the population may have 1 copy – which makes them heterozygous, while up to 25% may have inherited two copies which makes them homozygous.
+1

 While MTHFR has been linked by some alternative medical sources to a wide range of conditions, the weight of the scientific evidence links reduced MTHFR function to these conditions: